Arashi: 2018: 20th Anniversary Tour

 In 2018, the group started by announcing a new single titled "Find the Answer".
 The single was used as the theme song for the drama 99.9 Keiji Senmon Bengoshi – Season II starring Jun Matsumoto.
 The coupling song included in the regular edition, "Shiro ga Mau" (白が舞う), was used for Nippon Television Network's broadcast of the 2018 Winter Olympics in Pyeongchang, which featured Sho Sakurai as the main newscaster.

 In November 2018, Arashi began their 20th Anniversary tour, the Arashi Anniversary Tour 5x20.
 They performed a total of 18 shows at the five major domes in Japan.
 On December 23, they announced an additional 32 dates, bringing the total scheduled performances to 50.
 With an expected 2.43 million total concert attendees, it is the group's largest tour to date, and also the largest tour in Japanese history.
 In addition, their 20th anniversary album was released on June 26, 2019, featuring all the singles from the group's 20-year history and their new song, "5x20".
+Arashi's concert tour featured more than 2 million Swarovski crystals in their backdrop, gondolas and costumes.
+The crystals used on the backdrop, were later given by them to all the members of their fan club as a present.